joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 _Note: AzTables is not part of the normal Az PowerShell module set and is a separate module that you will need to install (Install-Module AzTables)._

-We will use a mix of the Azure Portal and PowerShell to deploy this solution from the start to finish; the source data and code can be found directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc)._
+We will use a mix of the Azure Portal and PowerShell to deploy this solution from the start to finish; the source data and code can be found directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc.)._